 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The CHurch remembers Saint Elizabeth, who was privileged to give birth to the last and greatest of the prophets, John the Baptist.
-She also was privileged to be inspired—visited by the Holy Spirit--in some special ways.
+The Church remembers Saint Elizabeth, who was privileged to give birth to the last and greatest of the prophets, John the Baptist.
+She also was privileged to be inspired by the Holy Spirit in some special ways.

 The next extraordinary event in Elizabeth's life was the visit of her cousin Mary, who told Elizabeth that she, too, was going to have a baby.
 Elizabeth, at this, was "filled with the Holy Spirit" and her own baby leaped in her womb.
 Again, she was overwhelmed with gratitude and exclaimed, "And why is this granted me, that the mother of my Lord should come to me?"
 (1:43).

 Elizabeth's words "mother of my Lord" are very important.
 They are Biblical precedent for the Orthodox practice of referring to Mary as "Theotokos" or "Mother of God."
-This is another way in which the Spirit visited Elizabeth in a special way—she is the one privileged to give Mary this title.
+This is another time when the Spirit visited Elizabeth in a special way: she is the one privileged to give Mary this title.